SFantasy/blog/README.md

 * Blogs, Tutorials, Informations and other interesting things.

+* New theme designed 2013-04-23 by myself.

-* Powered by Jekyll ,sext and GitHub.
+* Powered by Jekyll and GitHub pages.